Great kits at a glance:

 - It is not the best drum set you could use on a live performance.

 - Advanced SuperNATURAL sound engine based on the flagship TD-30

 - Sound quality and expressiveness equivalent to the top-of-the-line V-Drums

 - Simple, logical interface for easily swapping and customizing each drum and cymbal in a kit

 With almost 50 years in existence, Roland has become one of the best brands of audio equipment you can find.
 This Japanese brand is known for manufacturing high-quality keyboards, piano, synthesizers, guitars, basses, and percussions.

 Their love for electronic musical instruments drove them creating top-quality electronic equipment comparable with conventional instruments.

-This product comes with three cymbals, three toms, one snare, and two pedals; one for the kick drum and one for the hi-hat.
+The Roland TD-1K comes with three cymbals, three toms, one snare, and two pedals; one for the kick drum and one for the hi-hat.
 This kit contains all the mounting hardware you need to make it work and three pairs of drumsticks.
 Lastly, it comes with their prized audio processor that projects a huge selection of sound.